Saul Goodman: Biography

+Background

-Jimmy is of Irish descent and was born on November 12, 1960, in Cicero, Illinois, outside Chicago.
-His older brother Chuck became a successful lawyer as one of the partners at an Albuquerque law firm, Hamlin, Hamlin & McGill (HHM).
-As a child, Jimmy worked at his parents' corner store in Cicero, and watched as customers took advantage of his weak, naive father, Charles, Sr.; Jimmy soon began stealing money from the store himself.
-According to Chuck, Jimmy embezzled $14,000 from his family's store, leading to his father's bankruptcy.
-His father died six months later; Jimmy cried inconsolably at the funeral.
+Jimmy is of Irish descent and was born on November 12, 1960, to Charles Willard McGill and Ruth McGill, in Cicero, Illinois, near Chicago.
+His older brother Chuck became a successful lawyer as one of the partners at Albuquerque law firm Hamlin, Hamlin & McGill (HHM).
+As a child, Jimmy worked at his parents' corner store in Cicero, and watched as customers took advantage of his gullible, naive father; Jimmy soon began pilfering small change from the store.

-Determined not to be like his father, Jimmy becomes a con artist and earns the nickname "Slippin' Jimmy" for staging "slip and fall" accidents.
-He also ran petty scams including the "fake Rolex" with the help of his partner-in-crime Marco Pasternak.
-Jimmy begins to use the alias "Saul Goodman", a play on the phrase "It's all good, man".
-He initially uses it as a fake name when performing his scams with Marco.
-Later, he uses the alternate identity for the high-energy pitchman in television ads he produces, and makes use of it when he begins a business reselling prepaid cell phones on the street.
+Determined not to end up like his father, Jimmy became a con artist and earned the nickname "Slippin' Jimmy" for staging "slip and fall" accidents.
+He also ran petty scams including the "fake Rolex" with the help of his high school friend and partner-in-crime Marco Pasternak.
+Jimmy began to use the alias "Saul Goodman", a play on the phrase "It's all good, man".
+He initially used it as a fake name when performing his scams with Marco.
+Later, he used the alternative identity for the high-energy pitchman in television ads he produced, and made use of it when he began a business reselling prepaid cell phones on the street.

 At some point prior to the start of Better Call Saul, Jimmy had been married and divorced twice.
 One of his ex-wives cheated on him with a man named Chet.
-Jimmy ran into trouble when he drunkenly defecated through the sunroof of Chet's car, an act known as a "Chicago Sunroof".
-Unbeknownst to him, the man's children were inside.
-Arrested and facing the possibility of having to register as a sex offender, Jimmy asked Chuck for help, despite a five-year separation from his family.
-Chuck successfully defended him but required that he move to Albuquerque and work a legitimate job in HHM's mail room.
+Jimmy ran into trouble when he drunkenly defecated through the sunroof of Chet's car, an act he calls a "Chicago Sunroof".
+Unbeknown to Jimmy, Chet's children were inside the vehicle.
+Arrested and facing the possibility of having to register as a sex offender, and in spite of a five-year separation from his family, Jimmy turned to Chuck for help.
+Chuck successfully defended Jimmy, but required that Jimmy move to Albuquerque and work a legitimate job in HHM's mail room.